 On the Russia investigation

-In prepared remarks released ahead of Comey’s testimony in front of the Senate Intelligence Committee earlier this year, Comey confirmed reports that Trump asked the FBI to lay off his former national security adviser as the department investigated Russia’s influence on the 2016 presidential election.
+In prepared remarks released ahead of Comey’s testimony in front of the Senate Intelligence Committee in 2017, Comey confirmed reports that Trump asked the FBI to lay off his former national security adviser as the department investigated Russia’s influence on the 2016 presidential election.
 But Comey also confirmed that he did reassure the president that Trump was not under investigation.

 Trump was “pleased” by Comey’s admission.